Responsible Electronics RecyclingHelp keep our planet clean for future generations

 We at Buffalo Computer Recycling believe that the key to our future is responsible recycling.
 With new technology being released every six months, Buffalo Computer Recycling will step up and properly dispose of the old material!

 Once the material is processed, Buffalo Computer Recycling will document all items and send you a Certificate of Recycling for your files.
 It is as easy as that!

 - Why Choose Buffalo Computer Recycling?

 - BCR is a thorough, client- and environmentally-focused value-added reseller.

-- 100% Data Destruction Guarantee: BCR follows Department of Defense standards to provide you with the highest level of data security and ensure that none of your sensitive information is passed on.
+- Professional Certified Data Destruction Services: BCR follows Department of Defense standards to provide you with the highest level of data security and ensure that none of your sensitive information is passed on.

 - Locally-owned business: We create local jobs and stop electronic waste and hazardous materials from ending up in our community’s landfills and water systems.
 BCR is focused on Western New York and our customers come from Erie, Niagara, Chautauqua, Cattaraugus, Wyoming, Genesee, and Orleans counties.